kerns/craft-on-ddev/README.md

 ## Getting Started

-Assuming you have [Composer](https://getcomposer.org/) installed on your local machine, you can use the `create-project` command to setup a new development site.

-If you don't have composer, [get composer](https://getcomposer.org/).
+Assuming you have [Composer](https://getcomposer.org/) installed on your local machine, you can use the `create-project` command to kickoff a new project.
+If you don't have Composer, please [get Composer](https://getcomposer.org/).
 Mac users running Homebrew can simply run `brew install composer`.

 With that behind you, open a terminal prompt and run:

 ```shell
 composer create-project kerns/craft-on-ddev <YOUR PATH HERE> --no-install